ETOSPHERES-Labs/etopay-sdk/sdk/bindings/wasm/README.md

-# Cryptpay SDK WASM bindings
+# ETOPay SDK WASM bindings

-In order to use the cryptpay sdk in a webapp the browser, this crate provides `wasm` bindings and generation of TypeScript type definitions for all the data type objects used.
+In order to use the etopay sdk in a webapp the browser, this crate provides `wasm` bindings and generation of TypeScript type definitions for all the data type objects used.
 It also has functionality for publishing the bindings together with the generated `wasm` binary to a NPM registry.

 ## Design considerations